hadronized/strongly-typed-thoughts.net/media/blog/orphans_problem.md

 > can find another way because you expose yourself to ambiguities there.

 Because Rust also has types and typeclasses (traits), it doesn’t escape the problem very much.
-You still have orphan instances in Rust (called [Orphan Rules] – unofficial link).
+You still have orphan instances in Rust (called [Orphan Rules]).
 There’re scoped to crates though, not modules.

 In this blog entry, I want to explore a specific problem of orphans and how I decided to solve it in